TNL-Project/TNL/Documentation/Tutorials/Meshes/tutorial_Grids.md

   |      |      |      |      |      |          |      |      |      |      |      |
 (0,0)--(1,0)--(2,0)--(3,0)--(4,0)--(5,0)      (  0)--(  1)--(  2)--(  3)--(  4)--(  5)
 ```

-Grid may have arbitrary dimension i.e. even higher than 3D.
-It is represented by the templated class \ref TNL::Meshes::Grid which has the wollowing template parameters:

--  `Dimension` is dimension of the grid.
-This can be any interger value greater than zero.
--  `Real` is a precision of the arithmetics used by the grid.
-It is `double` by default.
--  `Device` is the device where the grid shall be allocated.
-Currently it can be either \ref TNL::Devices::Host for CPU or \ref TNL::Devices::Cuda for CUDA supporting GPUs.
-It is \ref TNL::Devices::Host by default.
--  `Index` is a type being used for indexing.
-It is `int` by default.

 ## Grid creation